 - Evil, destructive actions intended to harm or destroy

 Bad leaders are discriminatory, aggressive and arrogant.
-They build a world around a self-centered idea of personal greatness that gives them personal license to break, bend and alter moral standards while holding others to them.
+They build a world around a self-centered idea of personal greatness that gives them personal license to break, bend and alter moral standards others while holding others to them.
 By placing themselves on a pedestal above the law, above authority and even above God, bad leaders construct an insular bubble where they must always be right and anyone who suggests otherwise is mercilessly struck down.

 This portrait of bad leadership was first described as “toxic” by Jean Lipman-Blumen in her book, The Allure of Toxic Leaders[ii] where she showed how toxic leaders inflicted “serious and enduring harm” on followers, organizations and others in their personal lives.
 The bad leader’s tendency to willful unethical behaviour and self-justification mechanisms is described by Terry Price in the book, Understanding Ethical Failures in Leadership[iii]